juleyrios/Customer-Records-Database/README.md

 * Order Amount
 * Payment Status

-I organized the information into a structured spreadsheet and checked the records for **missing, duplicate, or incorrectly formatted data**.
+I organized the information into a structured spreadsheet and checked the records for missing, duplicate, or incorrectly formatted data.

 ## 💻 Tools Used